VirtualProgrammingLab/viplab-vue-frontend/Readme.md

 ## Before running the Application

 Before running the Application, specify the URL of the Websocket-API, the frontend should communicate with.
-The file you have to edit is `config.json` inside the `public`-folder.
+The file you have to edit is `config.json` under path `public/static`.
 Here you can see the file, where a local instance of the API is being used:
 ```
 {